 In a world where technology evolved, and smartphones are no longer used just for calling, people definitely prefer texting over voice calls.
 The reason behind that is the lack of time or simply the comfort of just reading a text.

-Voice calls also take a lot of time, both for you and the client.
+Another drawback of voice calls is that they take a lot of time, both for you and the client.
 In business, time is money, as the saying goes.
-There is no better option to save time other than having an automated system send SMS reminders or even email appointment reminders to each person who has a meeting you or someone else from your company.
+There is no better option to save time than having an automated system for sending appointment reminder text messages.

 Your business will look more professional